-Tumor-Type Agnostic Solid Tumor Molecular Profiling Panels
+Tumor-Type Agnostic Solid Tumor Molecular Profiling Panel Tests

-The NCCN guidelines on Breast Cancer (1.2024) recommend comprehensive somatic testing to aid in clinical management of patients with recurrent/stage IV breast cancer. (p.
+The NCCN guidelines on Breast Cancer (4.2023) recommend comprehensive somatic testing to aid in clinical management of patients with recurrent/stage IV breast cancer. (p.
 BINV-18)

-The NCCN guideline on Occult Primary (1.2024) recommends MSI and MMR testing as part of the initial work up for patients with cancer of unknown primary.
+The NCCN guideline on Occult Primary (3.2023) recommends MSI and MMR testing as part of the initial work up for patients with cancer of unknown primary.
 The guideline further recommends consideration of NGS to identify actionable genomic aberrations after a histological determination of the tumor has been made. (p.
 OCC-1)

-The NCCN guideline on Non-Small Cell Lung Cancer (2.2024) has several recommendations regarding biomarker testing:

-- For stage IV / advanced or metastatic disease, molecular testing should include EGFR, ALK, KRAS, ROS1, BRAF, NTRK1/2/3, METex14 skipping, RET, ERBB2 (HER2), and PD-L1.
-Broad molecular profiling is recommended to be performed. (p.
-NSCL-14, NSCL-19). - Generally, it is recommended that broad, panel-based genomic profiling be performed via NGS when feasible.
-NCCN defines broad molecular profiling as a panel which includes all of the following biomarkers in either one assay or several smaller assays: EGFR, ALK, KRAS, ROS1, BRAF, NTRK1/2/3, METex14 skipping, RET, ERBB2 (HER2), and PD-L1. (p.
-NSCL-20 and NSCL-H 1 and 2 of 8) - Repeat somatic genetic testing can be helpful to aid in deciding next therapeutic steps when a patient's tumor shows evidence of progression on first-line therapy.
-Broad genomic profiling may be the best testing method to ensure all possible therapeutic biomarkers are analyzed (p.
-NSCL-H 7 of 8)
+The NCCN guideline on Non-Small Cell Lung Cancer (3.2023) recommends molecular testing for advanced or metastatic disease, including EGFR, ALK, KRAS, ROS1, BRAF, NTRK1/2/3, METex14 skipping, RET, PD-L1.
+They also recommend broader molecular profiling with the goal of identifying rare driver mutations for which effective drugs may already be available. (p.
+NSCL-18).
+The guidelines also state that repeat somatic genetic testing can be helpful to aid in deciding next therapeutic steps when a patient's tumor shows evidence of progression on first-line therapy. (p.
+NSCL-H 6 of 7)

-The NCCN guideline for Colon Cancer (1.2024) recommends all patients with metastatic colorectal cancer have tumor genotyping for KRAS, NRAS, BRAF individually or as part of an NGS panel.
+The NCCN guideline for Colon Cancer (2.2023) recommends all patients with metastatic colorectal cancer have tumor genotyping for KRAS, NRAS, BRAF individually or as part of an NGS panel.
 Testing can be performed on the primary tumor and/or metastases (p.
 COL-B 4 of 8)

-The NCCN guideline for Gastric Cancer (3.2023) recommends that patients with inoperable locally advanced, recurrent or metastatic adenocarcinoma of the stomach considering an FDA approved therapy undergo comprehensive genomic profiling via a validated NGS assay for the identification of HER2 amplification, MSI status, MMR deficiency, TMB, and NTRK gene fusions, RET gene fusions, and BRAF V600E mutations when limited diagnostic tissue is available or patient can't undergo a traditional biopsy.
+The NCCN guideline for Gastric Cancer (1.2023) recommends that patients with inoperable locally advanced, recurrent or metastatic adenocarcinoma of the stomach considering an FDA approved therapy undergo comprehensive genomic profiling via a validated NGS assay for the identification of HER2 amplification, MSI status, MMR deficiency, TMB, and NTRK gene fusions, RET gene fusions, and BRAF V600E mutations when limited diagnostic tissue is available or patient can't undergo a traditional biopsy.
 The guidelines also recommend that repeat tumor testing can be considered when there is clinical or radiologic evidence for disease progression of advanced gastric cancer. (p.
 GAST-B 5 of 6)

-The NCCN guideline for Ovarian Cancer Including Fallopian Tumor Cancer and Primary Peritoneal Cancer (1.2024) recommends that patients with recurrent disease, tumor molecular analysis have at a minimum, tests to identify potential benefit from targeted therapeutics that have tumor specific or tumor-agnostic benefit. (p OV-6) More comprehensive testing may be particularly important in less common histologies with limited approved therapeutic options. (p.
+The NCCN guideline for Ovarian Cancer Including Fallopian Tumor Cancer and Primary Peritoneal Cancer (2.2023) recommends that patients with recurrent disease, tumor molecular analysis have at a minimum, tests to identify potential benefit from targeted therapeutics that have tumor specific or tumor-agnostic benefit. (p OV-6) More comprehensive testing may be particularly important in less common histologies with limited approved therapeutic options. (p.
 OV-B 1 of 3) These guidelines also recommend that molecular testing be performed on the most recent tumor tissue available. (p.
 OV-8)

-The NCCN guideline for Pancreatic Adenocarcinoma (1.2024) recommends tumor/somatic molecular profiling for patients with resectable or borderline resectable, or local advanced/metastatic disease who are candidates for anti-cancer therapy to identify uncommon mutations.
+The NCCN guideline for Pancreatic Adenocarcinoma (2.2023) recommends tumor/somatic molecular profiling for patients with local advanced/metastatic disease who are candidates for anti-cancer therapy to identify uncommon mutations.
 They also recommend considering specifically testing for potentially actionable somatic findings including but not limited to fusions (ALK, NRG1, NTRK, ROS1, FGFR2, RET), mutations BRAF, BRCA1/2, KRAS, PALB2, amplifications (HER2), MSI, and or mismatch repair deficiency. (p.
-PANC-1A, PANC-F, 1 of 12)
+PANC-1A)

-The NCCN guideline for Prostate Cancer (4.2023) recommends somatic tumor testing and states that tumor molecular and biomarker analysis may be used for treatment decision-making, including understanding eligibility for biomarker-directed treatments, genetic counseling, early use of platinum chemotherapy, and eligibility for clinical trials.
+The NCCN guideline for Prostate Cancer (3.2023) recommends for somatic tumor testing and that tumor molecular and biomarker analysis may be used for treatment decision-making, including understanding eligibility for biomarker-directed treatments, genetic counseling, early use of platinum chemotherapy, and eligibility for clinical trials.
 The guidelines also recommend that repeat tumor profiles can be considered at the time of progression of disease.
 They also recommend tumor testing for alterations in homologous recombination DNA report genes such as BRCA1/2, ATM, PALB2, FANCA, RAD512D, CHEK2, CDK12, is for patients with metastatic prostate cancer. (p.
 PROS-C 3 of 3)